-I stole this recipe from my dad (kind of).
-Well, I watched him make it and then created my own version after.
-Anyways, thanks for the inspiration dad!
-I love this recipe.
-It is perfect for left over chicken; I usually have left overs from when I roast whole chickens, and other times I buy chicken legs for soup and use the left over meat for curry.
+This recipe is inspired by a meal my dad often makes.
+It is perfect to make with left over chicken; I usually have left overs from when I roast whole chickens, and other times I buy chicken legs for soup and use the left over meat for curry.
 Not to mention its a great way to get tons of beneficial spices into your diet.
 Turmeric in particular is amazing; it is highly anti-inflammatory (read more of health benefits here).

 Prep time: 15 minutes